-Do you harbour an ambition to run and manage your investment fund?
+Do you have an ambition to run and manage your investment fund?
 If the answer is yes, it’s important that you consider the following matters carefully:

 First of all, you need to decide in which jurisdiction to establish your investment fund.
 A common mistake first-time fund managers make is to pick a low-cost jurisdiction that doesn’t appeal to investors.
 Remember – your jurisdiction needs to hold credibility with your investors and institutional partners.